VOLTA ATELIER: upcyclyn' leather bags supporting socially vulnerable women

 As a brand that produces artisanal products, we rely 100% on our team.
 Their importance is not only on the work they do.
 The artisans bring their journey to the brand.
 These Haitian women, for instance, are an inspiration for us.
 During their training, we learned about unimaginable difficulties they went through, forced by their circumstances to move to a foreign country, to communicate in a new language.
 We want our consumers to become part of this, and to be inspired by the story behind each item.
 That is why each product comes with a tag signed by the artisan who had hand-stitched it.

-What is the connection u see between sustainability & working w/ socially vulnerable woman?
+What is the connection u see between sustainability & working with socially vulnerable woman?

 Sustainability and social justice walk side by side.
 From the seventeen United Nations' Sustainable Development Goals, at least eight can be considered social goals, as the elimination of poverty, gender equality, social work, and so on.
 So, for us, sustainability is inextricable from social justice.

-What mainly comes to mind when u r designing a new product?
+What mainly comes to mind when you are designing a new product?

 The main concepts r timelessness, simplification, and lightness.
 We need classic shapes because we are using high-quality leather and the bags will last for a long time.
 We need simplicity to highlight the manual work and the characteristics of the leather.
 Lightness simply because most of the bags are too heavy.
 We only use small metals and mostly for handles adjustment.
 Also, all of them are foldable, perfect to travel light.